Paofeval/ecu/index.md

   <div class="tile">
     <h2 class="post-title"><i class="fa fa-cubes fa-3x"></i> Begin</h2>
     <p class="post-excerpt">
-      Begin conducting an assessment by modifying the Ocean Health Index framework to include local data, indicators, and priorities.
-Everything, including regional boundaries, input data, goal models, targets, and goal weighting can be modified and displayed through this website.
+      Begin conducting an assessment by modifying the Ocean Health Index framework to capture local characteristics and priorities.
+Everything, including regional boundaries, input data, goal models, and targets can be modified and displayed through this website.
-      Learn how with the <a href="./docs">Documentation</a>.
+      Get started with the <a href="./docs">Documentation</a>.
     </p>
   </div>
 </div>